 We face competition from other companies in each of our primary business activities.
-In particular, online real estate Internet service market in China is becoming increasingly competitive.
+In particular, the online real estate Internet service market in China is becoming increasingly competitive.
 The barriers of entry for establishing Internet-based businesses are low, thereby allowing new entrants to emerge rapidly.
 As the online real estate Internet service industry in China is relatively new and constantly evolving, our current or future competitors may be able to better position themselves to compete as the industry matures.
 We also face competition from companies in other media that offer online advertising, online listing and similar services.
 Any of these competitors may offer products and services that provide significant advantages over those offered by us in terms of performance, price, scope, creativity or other advantages.
 These products and services may achieve greater market acceptance than our service offerings, and thus weaken our brand.
-Increased competition in the online real estate Internet service industry in China could make it difficult for us to retain existing customers and attract new customers, and could lead to a reduction in our fees.
-Furthermore, our current competitors include major Internet portals in China that provide real estate Internet services, such as Sina.com and Sohu.com, which may have more established brand names, larger visitor numbers and more extensive Internet distribution channels than we do.
+Increased competition in the online real estate Internet service industry in China estate Internet service, such as Sina.com and Sohu.com, which may have more established brand names, larger visitor numbers and more extensive Internet distribution channels than we do.